alexcoppe/iWhale/README.md

 ### configuration.py file structure
 The **configuration.py** file is essential.
 It is used to set parameters of the tools used by iWhale.
 All the possible parameters that you can set are gathered and explained in this file: [configuration.py](https://raw.githubusercontent.com/alexcoppe/iWhale/master/configuration.py).
-**A very important parameter and the only one you have to specify is the exome regions in bed format** by using the *exomeRegions* parameter.
+**A very important parameter and the only one you must have to specify is the exome regions in bed format** by using the *exomeRegions* parameter.
 The default parameter is:

 ```
 exomeRegions = "exome_regions.bed"